dmakarau/GrowBit/README.md

 A SwiftUI iOS habit tracking application focused on clean architecture and user experience.

-> **Learning Goal**: This project serves as a hands-on learning experience for iOS development with SwiftUI and modern iOS architecture patterns.

 ## 🏗 Architecture Overview

 The app follows a clean, protocol-oriented architecture with clear separation of concerns: